gp9938/HowTos/How To Mount iCloud with Rclone on Linux.md

 7. Select the `Headers` tab of the sub-window and find the area where `Request-Headers` are shown
 8. Find the `Cookie` property, which represents all the cookies on that request and copy the (long) value.
 This value (without quotes) will become the value of `cookies = `  in the `rclone` configuration file.
 9. Go to the `Cookies` tab of the sub-window and find the cookie named `X-APPLE-WEBAUTH-HSA-TRUST` and copy the value.
 This value (without quotes) will become the value of the `trust_token = `
-10. Finally
-11. Now create or update the `rclone` config file by adding in your entry to file `$HOME/.config/rclone/rclone.conf`
+10. Now create or update the `rclone` config file by adding in your entry to file `$HOME/.config/rclone/rclone.conf`
 ```
 [<name-of-remote>]
 type = iclouddrive